jjmlovesgit/BetterLocalOllamaRag-/README.md

-# Ollama Backend with wive Avatar from D-ID
+# Ollama Backend with Live Avatar from D-ID
 # A Langchain Retrieval on private data with D-ID and Ollama locally Hosted Models

 I will plan to do a step by video series of how to set this code up and run it over on Youtube